Swatto86/WinRDP/C_PROGRAMMING_BOOK.md

    - Windows API uses Unicode (UTF-16)
    - Handles international characters (Chinese, Arabic, emoji, etc.)
    - All Windows functions use `W` suffix: `MessageBoxW`, `CreateFileW`

+3. **lastConnected field** (NEW):
+   - Tracks when each host was last connected to
+   - ISO 8601 format for proper sorting (newer timestamps > older)
+   - "Never" for hosts never connected
+   - Enables "Recent Connections" feature in system tray
+   - 64 characters is plenty for the timestamp format

 ## Memory Management Strategy